• Skip to primary navigation

 Can I decorate these cookies with royal icing?

-Absolutely.
-These cookies are firm enough to decorate with royal icing, glaze, buttercream or fondant.
-Check out my Top 15 Cookie Decorating Tips for ideas and decorating tutorials.
+Yes!
+These cookies hold up beautifully to royal icing, glaze, buttercream or fondant.
+For decorating ideas and tutorials, check out my Top 15 Cookie Decorating Tips.

 Cookie Decorating Tips